Advanced Networking (ANET)

 Deliverable #2: blog

-Your second deliverable is a blog in which you review one of the advanced papers in your own words in at most 1.500 words.
+Your second deliverable is a blog in which you review one of the advanced papers in your own words.
 The goal of your blog is to enable readers to assess if they’d like to read the full paper based on your review.

 The topics you discuss in the blog should capture the core of what the paper is about.
-Table 3 lists a few of the topics you can discuss in your blog.
+Table 3 lists a few examples of topics you can discuss in your blog.

 Table 3.
 Example topics to blog about.